Return to main page

 THE PARENTS GROUP

-The Parents’ Group meets once per month and discusses any parental concerns and ways in which parents can best support the school.
+The Parents’ Group meets once per month and discusses ways in which parents can best support the school.
 Members help with the annual fundraising and to provide extra materials and activities for the children.

 Grade Level